 - Use Pool Labor Requirements.
 Wherever geographically possible, use pool labor requirements across stores and pop-ups.
 This will allow your store associates to work at multiple locations, instead of working at only one store.
 You will increase their weekly hours and increase your odds of retaining tenured, knowledgeable staff.

 - Gamify Everything.
 Communicating with associates on how they or their stores rank in key metrics.
 Sharing Conversion, Basket, or UPT indicators can create an environment of contagious enthusiasm.
 Leaderboards, streaks, rankings, and lifetime sales stats all can motivate and engage associates.
-This happens automatically with reports that are delivered privately to each associate.
+This happens with automatically reports that are delivered privately to each associate.

 - Speak Directly to Your Associates Through a Communication Platform.
 Provide them with information that is useful and that creates interest and a shared vision.
 Use these tools to collect feedback from your front line.
 Allow your store associates to interact with each other to create your brand community.

-Engaging store associates is a difficult task, but failure to engage can harm your customer’s experience.
+Engaging store associates is a difficult task that, but failure to engage can harm your customer’s experience.
 This can happen at your brick-and-mortar stores or even through your online channels.
 Don’t leave your associates unmotivated on the sales floor and – try to find the right strategy to have them engaged with you and your brand.

 Dave Loat is the President and co-founder of StoreForce.
-Dave has over 25 years of experience working with some of the best-known brands in retail and has incorporated these learnings into the StoreForce’s solution.
+Dave has over 25 years of experience working with some of the best-known brands in retail and has incorporated these learnings into the StoreForce solution.
 He is truly passionate about store operations.
 Prior to StoreForce, Dave was a founding partner of Karabus Management, which grew to become the second-largest retail-specific consulting firm in the world.
 While at Karabus, Dave had the experience of working with over 100 retailers.